EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter3.md

 ## Scaffolding

-In this chapter, you'll learn how to add leverage UI for MVC's scaffolding capabilities.
+In this chapter, you'll learn how to add leverage Telerik UI for MVC's scaffolding capabilities.
 One feature that MVC developers are quite used to is scaffolding.
 Visual-Studio-powered MVC scaffolding is a code generation framework that allows you to hook up your model to a controller and render views that are strongly typed, among other things.
 Since the scaffolding is simply a code generation tool, you are free to change any of the code that it generated.

 ### Upgrade the database